 Alice and I spend much of the day bandying pitiless non sequiturs and rude noises back and forth in preparation for this evening’s flight to London.
 Kiffi and Jocelyn will meet us at Terminal Four.
 Family Adventure Time!

 The nonpareils I bought yesterday are gone.
 How?
 Plus, I need a pair of dress trousers, I decide at the last minute.
 Banana, maybe.
 Will they accommodate a chunky-ass fellow like me?
 Let’s find out.
 Yeah, the waist works, but the cuffs pool at my ankles.
 I buy ‘em anyway.
 If I wear my chacha heels, I might pull it off.
 At Li-Lac, I score another box of dark chocolate Valentine-inflected nonpareils.
 In the entire history of candy these are the best candies.
 On the way back to 54 Bleecker Street, I poke around the superdupermarket with the idea that we may want a light something to tide us over before the flight to London, which departs at 11pm.
 Tomato soup and cheese.

 I’m packed.
 Ali’s packed.
 So, we futz.
-Ali, of course, reads a book, while I perform nontasks of complex inutility on my reluctant computer.
+Ali reads a book, of course, while I perform nontasks of complex inutility on my reluctant computer.
 At a quarter to eight we prepare for departure, just like a flight crew.
-We sit back down.
+We sit down.